Influence of dark matter on hybrid and twin stars: Equation of states of the system

 The system's EOS can be written as \cite{Christian_2018, Montana_2019}:

-where $\epsilon_{\rm NITR} (p)$ is the EOS including crust and nucleonic core as a function of pressure.
+where $\epsilon_{\rm n} (p)$ is the EOS, including crust and nucleonic core as a function of pressure.
 The $C_s^2$ has value within the range $\frac{1}{3} < C_s^2 < 1$.
 Perturbative QCD sets the lower bound at $C_s^2 = \frac{1}{3}$, while $C_s^2 = 1$ corresponds to the stiffest EOS permissible under this model.
-The EOS is depicted in Fig. \ref{fig:eos} for the NITR1 model as a representative case.
+The EOS is depicted in the left panel of Fig.~\ref{fig:eos_mr} for the NITR-1 model as a representative case.

 The value of $p_t$ predicts the appearance of quarks at the transition density.
-However, the $C_s^2$ predicts the nature of the EOS depends on its magnitude, as it is clearly shown in the left panel of the figure.
+However, $C_s^2$ predicting the nature of the EOS depends on its magnitude, as is clearly shown in the left panel of the figure.
 Using $C_s^2=1$ in Eq. (\ref{eq:EOS}), it depends only on $p_t$ and $\Delta \epsilon$.
-These two parameters play a crucial role in deciding the nature of the star, whether it is a TS or a HS, by solving the Tolman-Oppenheimer-Volkoff (TOV) equations as shown in Fig. \ref{fig:mr}.
+These two parameters play a crucial role in deciding the nature of the star, whether twin or hybrid, by solving the Tolman-Oppenheimer-Volkoff (TOV) equations as shown on the right side of Fig. \ref{fig:eos_mr}.